johnperry-math/AoC2023/More_Detailed_Comparison.md

 #### Ada

 Ada requires every package to separate the specification from the implementation.
-This was not uncommmon for languages designed from the late 60s through the mid-80s: C, C++, Modula-2, and Modula-3 also offer some version of this feature.
+This was not uncommmon for languages designed from the late 60s through the mid-80s: C, C++, Modula-2, and Modula-3 offer or require this.

 The specification appears as: